hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 HTTP/1.1 404 Not Found; HAPI 1402 Bad request - error in start time
 ```

-Although the HTTP status mechanism is robust, it is more difficult for some clients to access -- a HAPI client using a high-level URL retrieving mechanism may not have easy access to HTTP header content.
+Although the HTTP header mechanism is robust, it is more difficult for some clients to access -- a HAPI client using a high-level URL retrieving mechanism may not have easy access to HTTP header content.
 Therefore the HAPI response itself must also include a status indicator.
 This indicator appears as a `status` object in the HAPI header.
 The two status indicators (HAPI and HTTP) must be consistent, i.e., if one indicates success, so must the other.
 Note that some HAPI responses do not include a header, and in these cases, the HTTP header is the only place to obtain the status.

 ## 4.1 `status` Object